dsc-courses/practice.dsc40a.com/problems/sp23-final2/sp23-final2-q04.md

 # BEGIN SUBPROB

-(2 points) Suppose each section of the plate is a different color (in a clockwise order around the plate, the sections are red, yellow, blue).
+Suppose each section of the plate is a different color (in a clockwise order around the plate, the sections are red, yellow, blue).
 How many different-looking plates of food can be created, if we are allowed to have the same food in multiple sections?